 The seminar at BRE introduced the Gui'an building innovation park, which is the first innovation park in China, the park was officially launched on 26 June 2015 by Governor Ma of Gui'an New District, China, and the UK Special Envoy for Sustainable Urbanisation to China, Sir Michael Bear.
 The park is the result of the collaborative efforts BRE, Tsinghua Holding Human Settlement Construction Group (THHSCG - part of Tsinghua University in Beijing) and Gui'an New District Area's local government.
-The aim of the park is to support the Chinese Government's drive for sustainable community development and air quality improvement.
+The aim of the park is to support the Chinese Government's drive for sustainable community development and air quality improvement101.

 At the seminar at BRE on 17 June 2015 Stephen Ellison, Minister-Counsellor, Director for Energy, Environment and Infrastructure emphasised that healthcare in an urbanisation environment is of great interest to China, in particular UK National Health Service initiatives in this area.
 He also noted that the UK based design, engineering and project management company Atkins have developed an urban planning framework for China and that integrated transportation planning plays a significant role in this.
 However, the main point Stephen Ellison made was that while the UK has done a lot of work with China through its professional services, opportunities on the manufacturing side are now opening up for low carbon and green technologies.
 Prof Yin Zhi, Director of Key Lab, Tsinghua University, made clear that China's emphasis in its relationship with the UK in this area is on mutual benefit and development.
-Helen Pineo, Associate Director Cities, BRE, highlighted key points of the 2014 UKTI report "How can the UK innovate for the world's cities" -
+Helen Pineo, Associate Director Cities, BRE, highlighted key points of the 2014 UKTI report "How can the UK innovate for the world's cities" - multidisciplinarity; project delivery; urban planning and reinvention; digital creativity; urban data, visualisation and modelling; human centred design, standards setting.

-&lt;sup>101 www.breeam.org
+101 www.breeam.org